olininfo/olininfo.github.io/CONTRIBUTING.md

 `git pull upstream master`

-- Create a new branch to work on!
-Branch from `develop` if it exists, else from `master`.
+- Optionally create a new branch to work on.
+Branch from `master`.
 - Implement your feature.
 Remember to comment your code.
 - Follow the code style of the project, including indentation.
-- If the project has tests run them!
-- Write or adapt tests as needed.
 - Add or change the documentation as needed.
-- If you have more than one commit, squash all your commits into a single commit with git's [interactive rebase](https://help.github.com/articles/interactive-rebase).
-A pull request should make one or a few changes.
-Create a new branch for a different change/feature if necessary.
-- Push your branch to your fork on Github, the remote `origin`.
+- Push your branch to your fork on Github, the remote `origin` (`git push origin {branch_name}`).
 - From your fork open a pull request in the correct branch.
-Target the project's `develop` branch if there is one, else go for `master`!
+Target the project's `master` branch.
-- Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).
+- Once the pull request is approved and merged you can pull the changes from `upstream` (as shown previously) to your local repo and delete your extra branch(es).

 ## How to add a tile: